Dasharo/vpub/docs/index.md

 Don't worry...
-Thee hackathon will be organized in the form of workshop where you will learn how to flash coreboot on various hardware platforms using DYI and professional tools.
+Thee hackathon will be organized in the form of workshop where you will learn how to flash coreboot on various hardware platforms using DYI and professional tools.<br>

 Also a team of experts will be watching over your hardware safety at any time.
-And if anything goes wrong we will recover it from bricked state.
+And if anything goes wrong we will recover it from bricked state.<br><br>

 So do not hesitate and bring your platform with you, we will help analyze your hardware and feasibility of coreboot flashing.